Inger Støjberg: Political career

-Controversies
+Policymaking

 Asylum laws

 Støjberg led a tightening of Danish asylum law which came into force 1 September 2015, and which, among other things, limited the provision of social services for asylum seekers.
 According to Støjberg, it should be unattractive for asylum seekers to travel into Denmark.
 Støjberg created controversy by starting an advertising campaign warning against applying for asylum in Denmark.
 Ads were posted in Lebanese newspapers, with plans on posting them in asylum seekers' homes in ten different languages and distributing them via social media.

 Moreover, particularly in the Anglophone sphere, the "Jewelry law", which was introduced under Støjberg, and which decreed that asylum seekers already at the border give up a part of their valuables as a pledge for later service costs was critically reported on, in connection to which comparisons to Nazism were also made by commentators.
 In March 2017, Støjberg again attracted international media attention when she celebrated the 50th tightening of immigration law during her tenure as Minister for Immigration with a cake that she photographed and published on Facebook.
 Støjberg was directly involved in a controversial application of the Aliens Act being used to criminalize non-Danish professors who spoke or wrote publicly, being interpreted as a violation of their work visas.

 In May 2018, Støjberg published a post through the Danish tabloid BT, saying that Muslims fasting during Ramadan should take leave from work "to avoid negative consequences for the rest of Danish society."
 Støjberg cited bus drivers as an example of workers whose performance could be negatively affected by abstaining from food and drink.
 Her comments provoked a backlash from other Danish politicians.
 A spokeswoman for the Danish government issued a statement which claimed that Støjberg comments were her own and did not represent the views of the country's government.
 Bus companies also distanced themselves from Støjberg's comments.
 Arriva, which runs a number of bus routes in Denmark, reported that it had never had any accidents involving drivers who were fasting.